slmnv5/midiconverter/README.md

-# MIDI message counter and converter
+# MIDI message converter

 This application is used for two tasks:

+### Convert MIDI messages using rules from text files
+Notes, control change (CC) or program change (PC) messages may be modified or converted to each other.
+For details and exammple see [rules.txt](rules.txt)

 ### Count MIDI messages to produce new messages
-Common issue with MIDI controllers is a lack of sufficent number of available messages.
-With MIDI count number of available messages (notes) may be increates many times because double push of a button will generate other note than single push.
-Long release of a button also affect the process.
-For details and exammple see [count.txt](count.txt)

-### Convert MIDI messages using rules
-Another issue when devices use different notes, CCs or channels may be solved with MIDI convertiing.
-Application can convert notes to control changes and vise versa.
-It can transpose notes,  change notes velocity, change MIDI channels and do many other things.
-For details and exammple see [rules.txt](rules.txt)
+With MIDI count MIDI notes sent less than 0.6 seconds apart make a single series and generate new MIDI message.
+Along with long hold of the last note in series this technigue allows 6-7 different combinations.
+This is useful for small midi controllers with few buttons as the niumber of possible commands increases many times.

+Application creates two MIDI ports IN and OUT that are used to connect hardware or software MIDI ports.
+Example of command line:

+mimap5 -r rules.txt -v